Affiliate marketing for international audiences

 Payments and partner operations

 Operational readiness includes supporting region-specific payout methods and clear invoicing processes.
-Understand local taxation, VAT obligations, and any withholding requirements that affect affiliate payouts and net margins.
+Understand local taxation, VAT obligations, and any withholding requirements that may affect affiliate payouts and net margins.

-Performance optimisation for global campaigns
+Performance optimization for global campaigns

 Optimize by market rather than treating global campaigns as a single entity.
 Run A/B tests within each locale, manage bids and budgets at the segment level, and rotate creatives at a cadence informed by sample size and learning velocity.